 Welcome to the Boston Uyghur Association.
-The Boston Uyghur Association is based in Boston, MA and is a non-profit membership organization.
-The Boston Uyghur Association works to promote the preservation and flourishing of a rich, humanistic and diverse Uyghur culture, and to support the right of the Uyghur people to use peaceful, democratic means to determine their own political future.
+The Boston Uyghur Association is based in Boston, MA and is a non-profit 501-C organization.
+The Boston Uyghur Association works to promote the preservation and flourishing of a rich, humanistic and diverse Uyghur culture, and to support the rights of the Uyghur people to use peaceful, democratic means to determine their own political future.
 We aim to promote improved human rights conditions for Uyghurs and other indigenous groups in East Turkistan (also known as China’s Xinjiang Uyghur Autonomous Region), on the premise that the assurance of basic human rights will facilitate the realization of the community's democratic aspirations.

 As a new organization established recently, we need a lot of help.
 Please join us!